oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/label-images/label-images.md

 9. Use data labeling tool and set labels manually

-    You can click on the first image and **Data Labeling** tool will open.
+    Click on the first image and **Data Labeling** tool will open.
 Since the first image is from *PNEUMONIA* folder, you should label it as *PNEUMONIA*.

     Click **Save & next** and continue with manual labeling process.